steveharoz/Experiment-Methods-Template/Readme.md

 ## Questions

-**Who is it for?** This guide is primarily for experiments with visual stimuli – common in fields such as vision science, human factors, human-computer interaction, and data visualization.
+**Who is it for?** This guide is primarily for experiments with visual stimuli – common in fields such as vision science, cognitive science, human factors, human-computer interaction, and data visualization.
 However, it can likely be adapted for other types of experiments too.

 **Is this like Pre-Registration?** A methods section describes what was done (past tense).
 A pre-registration describes what authors intend to do (future).
 Many factors can cause experiment plans to change, and aspects like the number of dropped subjects can’t be predicted.
 So while this report and a pre-registration have much overlap, they are not the same.